Consumer Medicine Information

 All thoughts or talk about suicide or violence are serious.
 If you or someone you

-know is showing the following warning signs, either contact your doctor or a mental
+know is showing the following warning signs, either contact your doctor right away

 thoughts or talk about death or suicide.